 #6 Updated by David Gessel about 4 years ago

 Yes, they are all fine.
 If I hover over the plus button for more than a few MSEC, the URL fills out completely and then I get the correct and expected result.

 I suspect this is ultimately neither particularly important nor particularly easy to fix.
 I have a pretty large DHCP pool attached to a tiny little logic supply fanless computer.
 I doubt there is enough delay in a more appropriately balanced system to permit catching the link before it is fully constructed.
 It is more likely to be merely interesting that it is possible to do so than a real bug.

-#7 Updated by Phillip Davis almost 4 years ago
+#7 Updated by Phillip Davis about 4 years ago

 So I don't know what your bug is - that is really weird if the link has "if=" with no interface, but then the interface value comes after a while - e.g. "if=lan".